John-Skinner/tasks/README.md

 ### Task Dependencies table

-The tasks dependencies table describes when one task depends on another task being done before the task can completed.
+The tasks dependencies table describes when one task depends on another task being done before the task can be completed.
 Task_ID is any task.
 The Depends_On_Task is another task that Task_ID depends on.
 | Task_ID | Depends_On_Task |